MouseLand/facemap/README.md

 ### Motion SVD

 The motion SVDs (small ROIs / multivideo) are computed on the movie downsampled in space by the spatial downsampling input box in the GUI (default 4 pixels).
+Note the saturation set in this window is NOT used for any processing.

 The motion *M* is defined as the abs(current_frame - previous_frame), and the average motion energy across frames is computed using a subset of frames (*avgmot*) (at least 1000 frames - set at line 45 in [subsampledMean.m](matlab/subsampledMean.m) or line 183 in [facemap.py](FaceMap/facemap.py)).
 Then the singular vectors of the motion energy are computed on chunks of data, also from a subset of frames (15 chunks of 1000 frames each).
 Let *F* be the chunk of frames [pixels x time].
 Then
 ```